offbynull/learn/Bioinformatics/input/input.md

  * The read_DNAs / read-pairs may not cover the entire genome, which will prevent full reconstruction.
  * The read_DNAs / read-pairs for repetitive parts of the genome (e.g. telomeres) likely can't be accurately reconstructed.

 Currently, no workaround exists for the repetitive parts complication.
 For example, the human genome is around 3 billion in length and around half of it is made up of repeats.
-Those repeats prevent full reconstruction of the genome.
-If repeats didn't exist, the odds of two read_DNAs / read-pairs from different parts of the human genome containing the exact same content would be low.
-Given a read_DNA length of 300, the odds of 300-mer repeating in a random DNA string of length 3 billion is `{kt} \frac{1}{4^{300}} * 2999999701`.
+Those repeats prevent full reconstruction.
+If those repeats didn't exist there, the odds of two read_DNAs / read-pairs from different parts of the human genome containing the exact same content would be low: Given a read_DNA length of 300, the odds of a specific 300-mer showing up in a random DNA string of length 3 billion is `{kt} \frac{1}{4^{300}} * 2999999701`.

 ### Find Read Overlaps